“Henry Wilson’s Regiment”

 The granite monument stands about nine and a half feet high.
 It is a short rectangular shaft with fluted corners set on a rough-hewn base, with a large cap topped with the Greek cross symbol of the Fifth Corps.
-The monument was dedicated on October 8, 1885 by the State of Massachusetts.
+The State of Massachusetts dedicated the monument on October 8, 1885.

 About the 22nd Massachusetts at Gettysburg

-The regiment was commanded at the Battle of Gettysburg by Lieutenant Colonel Thomas Sherwin.
+Lieutenant Colonel Thomas Sherwin commanded the regiment at the Battle of Gettysburg.
 Its colonel, William S. Tilton, was temporarily in command of the brigade since just after the Battle of Chancellorsville in early May.

 The 22nd’s nickname came from the regiment’s first colonel, abolitionist Senator Henry Wilson.